 Ms. Joetta is a 6th generation Pagosa Springs native who grew up with three brothers, all who attended k-12 in the Archuleta County Schools.
 Ms. Joetta graduated high school in 2002 and immediately hired on with what was the Colorado Division of Wildlife (CDOW) as a Summer Technician.
-She attended Colorado State University in the fall of 2002 and went on to earn her Bachelor of Science Degree in Wildlife Biology.
+She attended Colorado State University in the fall of 2002 and went on to earn her Bachelor of Science Degree in Wildlife Biology in 2008.
 Joetta always looked forward to coming back home in the summers and continuing on as a Summer Technician for the CDOW.

 Ms. Joetta found her love of teaching when she volunteered for teaching Hunter Education classes for a wide variety of students from older youth to older adults.
 Eventually, Ms. Joetta would end her time with the WGFD as the Administrative Assistant, helping coordinate Hunter Education classes across the state of Wyoming.